codenohito/website/README.md

 Getting started
 ---------------

-Be sure you have Node.js, npm and npm-run installed.
-Tested with node 8.4.0, npm 5.3.0 and npm-run 4.1.2.
+Be sure you have Node.js, npm installed.
+Tested with node 8.4.0, npm 5.3.0.

 #### Install npm packages